 If you have received the threat of disqualification from the Insolvency Service (usually by way of a section 16 letter) it is vital to take early legal advice and respond carefully.
 Taking early action can avoid a director ban altogether.

-For a director disqualification ban to be made, the Insolvency Service has to show that the director concerned was involved in some form of misconduct, and the misconduct is enough that they are unfit to hold the position of director moving forward.
-If these conditions are met – the director can be disqualified for between 2 to 15 years.
+For a director disqualification ban to be made under the Company Director Disqualification Act 1986, the Insolvency Service has to show that the director concerned was involved in some form of misconduct, and the misconduct is enough that they are unfit to hold the position of director moving forward.
+If these conditions are met – the director can be disqualified for periods of between 2 to 15 years.

-There are many different grounds for a disqualification order being made and many different types of misconduct.
+There are many different grounds for a disqualification order being made and many different types of misconduct for which a director can be banned under section 6 of the Company Director Disqualification Act 1986.
+Directors banned over Covid loans is just one of them.
 Our expert team has dealt with all conceivable types of misconduct over the last 20 years – examples of which include:

 - Failure to keep proper accounting records.